Avanade/Beef/docs/Http-Patch.md

 # HTTP PATCH

-In addition to HTTP GET/POST/PUT/DELETE there is support for HTTP PATCH.
+In addition to HTTP `GET/POST/PUT/DELETE` there is support for HTTP `PATCH`.
 This allows an update to an entity value where only the properties that have changed are passed to the API.
-This has the added benefit of being less brittle with respect to versioning as not all properties are required as per a POST/PUT.
+This has the added benefit of being less brittle with respect to versioning as not all properties are required as per a `POST/PUT`.

 <br/>